Kuly14/tx-from-scratch/README.md

 # Ethereum Transaction From Scratch In Rust

-To use this crate first crate Transaction struct
+To use this crate first create Transaction struct

 ```rust
 use ethereum_types::H160;